songshan0321/Image-Labeling-Software/README.md

   <img src="doc/pic/run_program.jpeg" width="500px" />

-  *For windows user, if you get this error, “ImportError: DLL load failed: The specified procedure could not be found.” , can run “Pillow-4.0.0.win32-py2.7.exe” in this repo.*
+  *For windows user, if you get this error, “ImportError: DLL load failed: The specified procedure could not be found.” , can run “Pillow-4.0.0.win32-py2.7.exe” in [doc folder](doc).*

-4. After finish labeling work, click 'Export CSV' button, 'output_xxx.csv' file will be generated in ['output' folder](output).
+4. After finish labeling work, click 'Export CSV' button, 'Day xxxxxx.csv' file will be generated in ['database' folder](database).

-  *P/S: Multiple CSV files will be created if you pressed button multiple times*
+  *P/S: One CSV file can only be created for each image folder.
+New csv will be created for new image folder.*

-  *If you want visualize database, can proceed to Step 5 .*
+  *If you want visualize database, can proceed to Step 5, it is optional .*

 5. (Optional) Download and install SQLitestudio. https://sqlitestudio.pl/index.rvt?act=download.
 Then, open SQLitestudio click Databse > Add a database, press the ‘+’ button to add [‘lkydat.db’](database/lkydata.db) and connect it to the database.
 At the left column, click Tables > attributes.
 You will be able to see the data here.
 Press F5 to refresh once you update the database.